[LUM#14] On the Trail of Caribbean Rodents

 700 kilograms of soil to sift through and examine 5 grams at a time.
-That is the scale of the task Pierre-Olivier Antoine and his fellow paleontologists have set themselves on the island of Puerto Rico.
-It is a painstaking task with an ambitious goal: to understand how the first land mammals arrived on the Caribbean islands.
+That is the scale of the project Pierre-Olivier Antoine and his fellow paleontologists have undertaken on the island of Puerto Rico.
+A painstaking task with an ambitious goal: to understand how the first land mammals arrived on the Caribbean islands.

-"This question is currently one of the most challenging mysteries in natural sciences," emphasizes the paleontologist fromthe Institute of Evolutionary Sciences in Montpellier (ISEM*).
-One mystery hides another: how were these islands formed from a geological point of view?
-"We have already defined the broad outlines, but the contribution of paleontology allows us to refine the scenarios, " explains Philippe Münch, from the Montpellier Geosciences Laboratory**.
+“This question is now one of the most challenging mysteries in the natural sciences,” notes the paleontologist fromthe Institute of Evolutionary Sciences in Montpellier (Isem*).
+A mystery that hides another: how were these islands formed from a geological perspective?
+“We have already outlined the broad patterns, but the insights from paleontology allow us to refine the scenarios, ” explains Philippe Münch of the Montpellier Geosciences Laboratory**.

-Accompanied by paleontologist Laurent Marivaux (CNRS) fromISEM, the two Professors assembled an international team in Puerto Rico in February 2019, where a fossilized rodent incisor, dated to around 30 million years ago, had already been unearthed in the early 2010s.
-Although not very informative, this small tooth revealed the indisputable presence of these animals in the Greater Antilles at that very distant time...
-But what type of rodent?
+Accompanied by paleontologist Laurent Marivaux (CNRS) fromISEM, the two Professors assembled an international team in February 2019 in Puerto Rico, where a fossilized rodent incisor, dating back approximately 30 million years, had already been unearthed in the early 2010s.
+Although not very informative, this small tooth revealed the indisputable presence of these animals in the Greater Antilles during that very distant era… But what kind of rodent?

-The answer appeared in the sieves: armed with patience, the scientists were lucky enough to discover three other teeth, molars, also dating back 30 million years.
+The answer turned up in the sieves: armed with patience, the scientists were lucky enough to discover three more teeth—molars—also dating back 30 million years.
 So rodents were indeed present in those distant times, but where did they come from?
-Probably from the South American continent.
-"These are the oldest rodents known to have lived on the Caribbean islands, and they are close extinct cousins of a strictly South American group, the one that includes chinchillas, " explains Laurent Marivaux.
+Most likely from the South American continent.
+“These are the oldest known rodents from the Caribbean islands, which are extinct close cousins of a strictly South American group, the one that includes chinchillas, ” explains Laurent Marivaux.

 *Isem (UM – CNRS – IRD – EPHE)